ianthetechie/digital-garden/content/reqwest-0-13-upgrade-and-webpki.md

 rather than a landmine where the trust store may not see an update for a year despite regular rebuilds.

+In other words, I think Sean made the right choice, and you should _probably_ delegate to the system, unless you have a particular reason to do otherwise.

 Hope this helps; I wrote this because I didn't understand the tradeoffs initially, and had some trouble parsing the existing writing on the subject.